 Finally, the Standing Committee on Finance also has the responsibility to consider budgetary policy, as outlined in Standing Order 83.1.
 In particular, commencing on the first sitting day in September of each year, the Committee is authorized to consider and report on proposals regarding the budgetary policy of the government.
-The Committee normally presents its pre-budget report no later than the tenth sitting day before the last normal sitting day in December, as outlined in Standing Order 28(2).
+The Committee normally presents its pre-budget report no later than the third sitting day before the last normal sitting day in December, as outlined in Standing Order 28(2).

 In each parliamentary session, the Committee’s work may include:

 - pre-budget consultations;

 - briefing sessions by departmental officials on federal programs;

 - examination of planned expenditures of the Department of Finance and the Canada Revenue Agency;

 - a review of Order in Council appointments;

 - a review of Monetary Policy Reports of the Governor of the Bank of Canada;

 - a review of the Minister of Finance’s economic and fiscal updates;